Trust-Anchor-Group/NeuronDockerRegistry/TAG.Service.DockerRegistry/Root/DockerRegistry/DockerUser.md

 Parameter: Guid

 {{
-DockerUser := select top 1 * from TAG.Networking.DockerRegistry.Model.DockerUser where ObjectId=Guid;
+DockerUser := select top 1 * from TAG.Networking.DockerRegistry.Model.DockerUser where Guid=Guid;

 if DockerUser = null then
-	NotFound("User with object id " + Guid + " does not exist.");
+	NotFound("User with Guid " + Guid + " does not exist.");

 StorageHandle := DockerUser.GetReadOnlyStorage();
 Storage := StorageHandle.Storage;